claresudbery/clare-wiki-ably/pages/organising/podcasts/descript.md

     - X: 1935, Y:1873, W: 3522, H: 282
     - Sometimes it keeps changing the width back again every time you change the height
       - If that happens, click the button that looks a bit like a link icon - a kind of broken oval shape
+      - You want it NOT to be highlighted - ie turned off
     - Otherwise...
       - Change the size to fill more of the screen (not all the way to the egdes)
       - Change the position so it's not too close to the bottom